 - To promote scientific research

-- By supporting scientific research and auditing into the causes, prevention, alleviation and management of haemophilia and allied disorders and to disseminate the useful results of such research.
+- By supporting scientific research and auditing into the causes, prevention, alleviation and management of haemophilia and allied disorders, and to disseminate useful results from such research.